ramanathanMuthuraman/sds-library/README.md

 ### Using the Package

-After building, you can use the package in your project:
+After installing, you can use the package in your project:

 ```bash
 npm install sds-package